-A full scope audit was performed on both the parent and its subsidiary resulting in 100% coverage.
+A full scope audit was performed on both the Bank and its subsidiary resulting in 100% coverage.
 Both entities were audited by PwC Bahamas.
-In determining the level of involvement required, we identified certain balances and classes of transactions, which were audited by our component team, PwC Canada.
-The Group engagement team reviewed all reports with regards to the audit approach and findings of the component auditor in detail.
+In respect of the Bank, we were assisted by our component team, PwC Canada who were instructed by the Group engagement team to perform specified procedures over certain financial information.
+The Group engagement team determined the level of involvement required and reviewed all reports with regards to the approach and findings of the component auditor in detail.
 This together with additional procedures performed at the Group level, provided us with the evidence we needed for our opinion on the Group's consolidated financial statements as a whole.